User-defined rule files and lib libraries¶

 10000 and above | User-defined |

-User-defined Lua that does not follow the naming convention will fail to load.
+User-defined Lua not following the naming standard will cause the rule to fail to load.

-Scheck supports two execution modes: interval-based and long-running.
-Fixed-time execution is currently not supported!
+Scheck supports two execution modes: interval execution and long-term type.
+Currently, fixed-time execution is not supported!

-Long-running rules will continuously execute, reporting messages within one second when triggered.
-For example, when a file changes.
+Persistent rules will keep running, reporting messages within one second when triggered.
+For example: when a file changes.